Himalayan fossil hoax: Background

 The first methodical and critical analysis of Gupta's research records was done by Prem N. Agarwal and S. N. Singh of the University of Lucknow.
 In 1980, Agarwal and Singh reviewed research development in the general palaeontology of the Himalayas in which they also examined Gupta's papers.
-First, they found the long list of conodonts described by Gupta in 1978 that bears an uncanny resemblance to those in the doctoral thesis of Nand Lal Chhabra submitted to the University of Lucknow in 1977.
+First, they found the long list of conodonts described by Gupta in 1978 bore an uncanny resemblance to those in the doctoral thesis of Nand Lal Chhabra submitted to the University of Lucknow in 1977.
 They noted: "It is really a surprising coincidence, unless either of the authors has drawn upon the data of the other without proper reference or acknowledgement."
 Gupta's conodonts and their geological settings turned out to be a major issue.
 What Agarwal and Singh revealed next were the wildly improper descriptions of fossils and their locations in most of Gupta's papers; the same species reported in one paper was absent in another report of the same location.
 The reported information was so comprehensively chaotic and inconsistent that they concluded: "These anomalies in different papers by the same author/s is not understandable, unless they are serious printing mistakes."

 Talent made another discovery in 1987 when he visited Paris.
-He went to Alain Carion's shop of minerals, fossils and meteorites, named the Carion Minéraux on Île Saint-Louis.
-He purchased many fossils there including some extinct snails, the ammonoids, that came from a fossil site near Erfoud, Morocco.
+He went to Alain Carion's shop of minerals, fossils and meteorites, named the Carion Minéraux, on Île Saint-Louis.
+He purchased many fossils there including some extinct ammonoid cephalopods that came from a fossil site near Erfoud, Morocco.
 He quickly discerned that the Moroccan fossils were very similar to, if not identical, to Gupta's fossils from the Himalayas.
-It was from then on that Talent decided to compile the discrepancies found in Gupta's research.
-With his former student and associate Glenn Anthony Brock, he meticulously reanalysed Gupta's published works, establishing that there was not just one or a few errors, but that Gupta was a prolific fraudster; falsifying, recycling, and plagiarising research data within hundreds of publications.
-One notable observation by Brock was that Gupta had used images of fossils analyzed by British geologists in the early 20th century, explaining that: "[And] all that Gupta had done was take some scissors and cut out the specimens, put them down on a new plate with a new number on them and claim them as his own – and these were samples from somewhere very different, from parts of Somalia."
+Talent decided to compile the discrepancies found in Gupta's research.
+With his former student and associate Glenn Anthony Brock, he meticulously reanalysed Gupta's published works, establishing that there was not just one or a few errors, but that Gupta was a prolific fraudster; falsifying, recycling, and plagiarising research data in hundreds of publications.
+One notable observation by Brock was that Gupta had used images of fossils analyzed by British geologists in the early 20th century, explaining: "[And] all that Gupta had done was take some scissors and cut out the specimens, put them down on a new plate with a new number on them and claim them as his own – and these were samples from somewhere very different, from parts of Somalia."